Nuclear Decommissioning Authority: Structure

 On its creation, the NDA also took over ownership of Direct Rail Services, the rail freight operating company set up by BNFL in 1995 to transport nuclear materials; and International Nuclear Services, which operates services on behalf of the NDA for the management and transportation of nuclear fuels.
 Both have since merged to become Nuclear Transport Solutions.

-The NDA is also the owner of Radioactive Waste Management (RWM), which is responsible for implementing a geological disposal facility in the UK and provide radioactive waste management solutions.

 In February 2017, a national archive for the UK civil nuclear industry, named Nucleus, was opened in Wick, Caithness, Scotland.

 Costs

 In 2005, the cost of decommissioning these sites was planned at £55.8 billion, with Sellafield requiring £31.5 billion.
 However, in 2006, the NDA reported that the cost of cleaning up existing waste was higher than previously thought, and gave a new estimated decommissioning cost of about £72 billion over a 100-year period.
 In 2008, estimated decommissioning costs increased to £73.6 billion, or after taking account of discount rates, £44.1 billion.
 A 2006 estimate foresaw £14 billion of offsetting income from reprocessing fuel at Sellafield.
 In 2009, the NDA sold land near three existing reactor sites for expected new nuclear power stations, for over £200 million.